cult-of-coders/meteor-tuts/source/chapters/1/methods.md

 })
 ```

-Now, methods are very complex in functionality, however, we will get into them later in this or other chapters.

-## Homework
+The fact that we can now use arguments with methods opens a world of possibilities to us.
+But this can make methods fairly complex,
+which is why, during the course of this tutorial, we will talk some more about methods.

+## Work more to learn more

+Now let's practice what we've learned in this section with a few simple exercises:

 #### 1. Get me all the donuts
+Try out this code, to get all the donuts from the database :
 ```js
 Meteor.call('donuts.list', callback)
 ```

 #### 2. Give me some donuts
+Try out this code snippet, to get some donuts ( after all, moderation is good when consuming sweets):
 ```js
 Meteor.call('donuts.list_filtered', {price: {$gt: 200}, callback)
 ```

 #### 3. Updating
+Test yourself !
-Create a method that takes two arguments, _id and data, and *$set*s the data for the donut with that _id.
+Create a method that takes two arguments, *_id* and *data*, and *$set*s the data for the donut with that _id.

 ```js
 Meteor.call('donuts.list_filtered', donutId, {price: 1000})